Last Updated on December 8, 2025 by John Berry

 Personal background

 Hi, I’m John Berry.
-For many years I worked worldwide and ran companies in radiocommunications.
-I was first interested in ham radio in the 60s and got my callsign GM8JBJ in the early 70s.
-My core interest is radiowave propagation in the Earth’s atmosphere.
+I was first interested in ham radio as a kid in the 60s and got my callsign GM8JBJ in the early 70s.
+I then went professional and for many years I worked in the UK, travelling worldwide, and ran radiocommunications companies.
+For the most part I did nothing in the hobby until 2019.
+My core interest now is radiowave propagation in the Earth’s atmosphere and just above into the edge of space.

 Engineers have used radio waves to communicate between two points on the Earth’s surface since the late 1800s.
-Today, that communication is ubiquitous across four principle services – mobile, fixed, satellite and broadcasting.
+Today, that communication is ubiquitous across the four principle services – mobile, fixed, satellite and broadcasting – and across the emerging sub-sectors of space and radionavigation.
 That communication has transformed the way we all live.

-Radio waves propagate from one point to another (or rather, one point to many others) through the Earth’s atmosphere.
+Radio waves propagate from one point to another (or rather, one point to many others, as you will read here) through the Earth’s atmosphere.

 The Earth’s atmosphere

-The Earth’s atmosphere comprises five ‘spheres’.
+The Earth’s atmosphere comprises five concentric spheres.
 Propagation in the lowest layer, the troposphere, is typically point to point.
-Propagation in the other four upper spheres involves some sort of reflection, refraction or scattering of the waves.
+Propagation in the other four upper spheres (and onward to the Moon, around 384,000km away) involves some sort of reflection, refraction or scattering of the waves.
 There, signals from one point on the Earth’s surface typically go up, get reflected, refracted or scattered and come back down somewhere else.

 Whether or not this propagation is useful depends on the efficiency of the various mechanisms.
 That efficiency depends in turn on the propagation mode (as a set of connected mechanisms), equipment used and frequency of the signal.